Genus zero modular operad and absolute Galois group: Operads

 \section{Operads}

+The notation $\mathcal{M}_{g,n}$ stands for pointed curves (with respect to $n$ disjoint sections).
+For general categorical background and stacks we refer to~\cite{KaScha}, Chap.
+1, 4, 16, 19.

-For general categorical background we refer to\, \cite{KaSha}.
-In our line of sight, we aim at constructing a topological operad, obtained by endowing the moduli space $\M_{0,n+1}$ with a symmetry denoted by $\rho$.
-The symmetry we have chosen, has many interesting advantages---one of them being that it does not produce any problems related to orientability.
-In section\, \ref{s:sdm}, the study of the hidden symmetry of $\M_{0,n+1}$ in a categorical framework is given.
+In our line of sight, we aim at constructing a topological operad, obtained by endowing the moduli space $\M_{0,n+1}$ with a symmetry, denoted by $\theta$.
+The initial motivation for choosing as a symmetry the holomorphic involution $\theta$ was that it does not produce any problems related to orientability.
+However, equipping our space with such a symmetry impacts the underlying algebra.

+More precisely, in physics, to express the transition from a manifold (which is a result of some given measurements) to geometry one must be able to introduce a distance between some objects and an etalon for their comparison - an etalon corresponds to a unit in the algebra.
+In algebraic language all the physical requirements mean that to describe the geometry we need a {\it composition algebra}.

+Although, up to now, the division algebras such as split algebras were mostly investigated in quantum theory \cite{Bae,Va}, we think that working on spaces being realisations of modules over these split algebras offers an interesting model to consider.
+Therefore, this paper is based on considerations of split algebras and their applications.
+In particular, here, the hidden symmetry is associated to split quaternion algebra.

+This algebra is a composite, normed algebra with zero divisors.
+Zero divisors of the split algebras play an important role in the description of mirror symmetries and super symmetries \cite{BaeHu1,BaeHu2, KuTo}.
+This split quaternion algebra is non-commutative, associative, non-division ring, isomorphic to the ring of $2\times2$ real matrices.
+This is a model often used for space-time general relativity and gravity.
+We think it is an interesting model to consider.